If you’re going to be in business, you must know how to keep score.

 And it also is a way of presenting information in various reports and analyses for strategic decisions and compliance with business rules, regulations, and taxes.

-3 Types Of Accounting
+Three Types of Accounting

 Business owners should thoroughly understand the three main types of accounting.
 These include:

 Presenting information in the form of general-purpose financial statements (like a balance sheet or an income statement)

 Providing the type of information a company needs to keep the business financially healthy.
 Some of the information will originate from the recorded transactions but some of the information will be estimates and projections based on various assumptions.

 It’s assumed that your CPA will prepare your business taxes, but there are also government regulations that you must comply with.
 There are serious consequences for failing to report and pay income, sales, and payroll tax.

 Don’t assume your books are the best place for managerial accounting.